ircdocs/modern-irc/_includes/modern-appendix.md

 The parameters listed here are standardised and/or widely-advertised by IRC servers today and do not include deprecated parameters.
 Servers SHOULD support at least the following parameters where appropriate, and may advertise any others.
 For a more extensive list of parameters advertised by this numeric, see the `irc-defs` [`RPL_ISUPPORT` list](https://defs.ircdocs.horse/defs/isupport.html).

+Certain parameters described here may not be standardised nor widely-advertised.
+These parameters are noted with the descriptor `"Status: Proposed"`.
+However, we try to be conservative with the parameters we're proposing, both in terms of having a small number of them and them being fairly understandable extensions to the current widely-used parameters.

 If a 'default value' is listed for a parameter, this is the assumed value of the parameter until and unless it is advertised by the server.
 This is primarily to interoperate with servers that don't advertise particular well-known and well-used parameters.
 If an 'empty value' is listed for a parameter, this is the assumed value of the parameter if it is advertised without a value.

 ### `AWAYLEN` Parameter